mkingsnorth/shipwright-docs/docs/parameters/parameters_ref.rst

 Adding Plates
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 You can optionally add a Plating effect to the objects using the |Plating Generator| Add-On.
+Note that faces on the original objects need to be selected and have quad (4-sided) edges.

 * **Plates Random Seed**:  The random number used to generated different plating patterns.
 * **Plating Amount**: The amount of cuts to make the plate.